 - Don’t take what they say personally: It may be tempting to internalize what a narcissist says, but this may lead to unhealthy self-critical patterns.
 Remind yourself that a narcissist’s opinions are simply judgments (and not necessarily facts).

 - Avoid reinforcing narcissistic behavior: Be careful not to reinforce unwanted behaviors (such as grandiosity or praise-seeking).
-That is, avoid giving indication that those traits are likable by smiling or agreeing.
+That is, avoid giving an indication that those traits are likable by smiling or agreeing.

 - Practice self-care: Narcissists may leave you feeling uncared for, unprioritized, and important.
 To combat these effects, consider practicing self-care–try journaling, exercising, or doing pleasant activities.